Vision-At-SEECS/Fish-Sense/readme.md

 https://docs.google.com/forms/d/e/1FAIpQLScHzbEzj97v6YZn3EdU8Pt4aMXj5cGPe4qJ05mQrM6df54tJg/viewform?usp=sf_link

 Dataset used in this project can also be requested using same form.
+There are four datasets available that can be utilized for training deep learning models in various tasks:

+- Fish Segmentation
+- Species Classification
+- Healthy/Unhealthy Classification
+- Fish Body Part Segmentation

+The code required to train the models from scratch can be found in the supporting materials, specifically under the "colab training - file" folder.
+By using this code, you can obtain the weights and set up the models as per your needs.

+Alternatively, if you prefer to use pre-trained models, you can directly request them from the authors.
+Once obtained, simply place the trained models in the designated "trained models" folder for seamless integration into your project.

 ## Requirements
 -   Python > 3.7